- Pay Online

 The thyroid is part of the endocrine system that affects the metabolism, growth, and metabolism of the body.
 It is a small butterfly-shaped gland that lies in front of the trachea and is responsible for producing hormones to make many cells in your body function correctly.
-Its proper or improper function can affect our energy level, ability to sleep, muscle and digestive function, brain function and mood, ability to maintain a healthy heart rate, and bone health.
+Its proper or improper function can affect our energy level, ability to sleep, muscle and digestive function, brain function, mood, ability to maintain a healthy heart rate, and optimal bone density.

-Normal thyroid gland function is particularly important for women as its function or dysfunction (incorrect function) may cause problems with fertility, and pregnancy.
+Normal thyroid gland function is particularly important for women’s health as its function or dysfunction (incorrect function) may cause problems with fertility, and pregnancy.

 The function of the thyroid can be assessed by measuring the specific hormones secreted by the thyroid gland called thyroxine (T4) and triiodothyronine (T3) or by measuring the feedback signal from the pituitary gland (the brain of the thyroid), called Thyroid Stimulating Hormone (TSH).
 Iodine is a necessary building block for the thyroid.
 Another substance produced by the gland called Calcitonin signals the correct amount of calcium in the blood and affects bone metabolism.

-Some people may suffer from an overly active thyroid which produces too much hormone and overly affects the downstream organs.
-Hyperthyroidism may present with cardiac palpitations, flushing, memory loss or mood disturbances, unexplained weight loss, difficulty regulating one’s body temperature, changes in vision or muscles of the eyes.
+Some people suffer from an overly active thyroid which produces too much hormone and overly affects the downstream organs.
+This condition is called hyperthyroidism.
+People affected by excess thyroid hormone production may present with cardiac palpitations, flushing, memory loss or mood disturbances, unexplained weight loss, difficulty regulating body temperature, changes in vision or muscles of the eyes.

-A thyroid ultrasound is indicated to evaluate any physiologic change your Clinician notices such as enlargement, redness of the neck, growth palpated on examination.
-An ultrasound may also be ordered for symptoms you notice internally such as difficulty swallowing or hoarseness.
-Ultrasound is not typically indicated with a normal-sized gland if physiologic bloodwork findings such as hypothyroidism are detected.
+A thyroid ultrasound is indicated to evaluate any physiologic change your clinician notices such as enlargement, redness of the neck, growth palpated on examination.
+An ultrasound may also be ordered for symptoms you notice externally like swelling or internally like difficulty swallowing.
+Ultrasound is not typically indicated with a normal-sized gland in the absence of any nodules or clinical symptoms.

 Why Choose The Women’s Imaging Center?

 At The Women’s Imaging Center, our technologists and physicians specialize in the performance, detection, and diagnosis of all thyroid conditions and nodules.
 We perform comprehensive imaging for women from head to toe and have decades of specialized training in all organ systems of the body and their interrelationship.
 Thyroid function may affect the breast in the form of pain.
-Pregnancy-related issues may be a result of autoimmune thyroid disorders such as Graves or Hashimoto’s.
-We specialize in all these processes and work closely with other specialists such as endocrinologists or gynecologists in a multi-disciplinary fashion.
-Because we are independent and have been serving our communities for over 25 years, we know the best clinicians and can help you select the best team for your particular needs.
+Pregnancy-related issues may be a result of autoimmune thyroid disorders such as Graves Disease or Hashimoto’s Thyroiditis.